mjfrigaard/sap/README.md

 # moviesApp

-`moviesApp` provides the code examples in the [Shiny App-Packages](https://mjfrigaard.github.io/shinyap/).
+`moviesApp` provides the code examples in for the [Shiny App-Packages](https://mjfrigaard.github.io/shinyap/) book.

 ## Code for book

-The GitHub repository for the book is [here](https://github.com/mjfrigaard/shinyap).
+You can view the  GitHub repository for the book [here](https://github.com/mjfrigaard/shinyap).

 ## `movies` app